AnandIsCoding/E-Commerce/client/task.md

 language and currency in mobile view

-axios used

-category , search than routing cart and all
+ search than routing cart and all

+ details page
+cart, wishlist

+review in product details page